CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-08-12-clamp-optimization.md

 clamp_bench/10                       798 ns          798 ns       867648
 ```

 Much better!
-Trimming that overhead and changing to a `cmovle` instruction made each test about 10x faster!
+Trimming that overhead and changing to a `cmovle` instruction made each input size about 10x faster than it was previously!

 ### Clamp with Raw Pointers

-Let's re-evaluate our clamp with raw pointers and for-loop.
+Let's now re-evaluate our clamp with raw pointers and for-loop.
 Here is the generated assembly with `-O1` optimizations enabled:

 ```
  49.04 │1ff:┌─→cmpl    $0x200,(%rbx,%rax,4)